 - To further measure the impact of spending time alone, it’s perfectly OK to be frank and ask your parent about whether they are feeling down or have been depressed.

-In assessing your parent virtually, your observations and answers to questions may provide clues to how well your parent is holding up in their home.
+In assessing your parent, your observations and answers to questions may provide clues to how well your parent or grandparent is holding up in their home.

 Following up if you have concerns